BOARD AND GOVERNANCE

 OzChild is the trading name of Children Australia Inc, a registered not-for-profit, independent children’s welfare agency, incorporated under the Associations Incorporation Act 1981.
 Children Australia is endorsed as a deductible gift recipient and is assessed as a public benevolent institution by the Australian Taxation Office in accordance with the Income Tax Assessment Act 1997.

-OzChild is proud of its Board and governance, with members dedicated to the best possible outcomes for children.
+OzChild is proud of its Board and governance, with each member dedicated to the best possible outcomes for children and young people.
 All Board members act in an honorary capacity.

 Lisa joined OzChild as Chief Executive Officer in February 2014 from WorkSafe Victoria where she held the role of General Manager of Health and Safety.
 Lisa has had an international executive career working in the United States, Australia and the United Kingdom with 28 years of direct experience in the Not For Profit and government sectors.
 While in the United States of America, Lisa was the Chief Executive Officer/Executive Director of two child and family charities.